-A: Shopping for a new car can be complicated—but it doesn’t have to be that way.
-With a bit of research you can make a choice you’ll be happy with for years to come.
-To help you out, we’ve created a list of key features you might want to consider in your new car, as well as a list of features you may be able to live without.
+A: Shopping for a new car can be complicated.
+Although, it doesn’t have to be that way.
+With a bit of research you can make a choice you will be happy with for years to come.
+To help you out, we created a list of what features to look for in a new car.
+You might want these in your new car, or you may be able to live without them.

 Must-have safety features

-- Blind spot alert: This feature alerts the driver when there is an object or pedestrian in direct line of their blind spot.
+Blind spot alert: This feature alerts the driver when there is an object or pedestrian in direct line of their blind spot.

-- Head-up display: You don’t have to risk swerving every time you want to check out your car’s display.
+Head-up display: You don’t have to risk swerving every time you want to check out your car’s display.
 With a head-up display, you can see important information, like your fuel level and speed, right on your windshield.
 Displays are dim enough so they don’t block your visibility, but clear enough to easily read.

-- Rear entertainment systems: No more backseat fighting!
+Rear entertainment systems: No more backseat fighting!
 This feature gives the rear seat of your car a completely separate entertainment system.

 Features you can skip

-- Bigger wheels and thinner tires: The look might be appealing, but the ride will be less comfortable.
+Bigger wheels and thinner tires: The look might be appealing, but the ride will be less comfortable.
 Plus, your wheels will be more prone to damage from potholes and other obstructions on the road.